-- (a) Disclosure controls and procedures.
+(a) Disclosure controls and procedures.
 An evaluation was performed under the supervision and with the participation of the Company's management, including the CEO and the CFO, of the effectiveness of the design and operation of the Company's disclosure controls and procedures as of December 31, 2004.
-Based on that evaluation, the Company's management, including the CEO and CFO, concluded that the Company's disclosure controls and procedures were not effective, as of March 31, 2005.
-Based upon that evaluation, the Company took the following steps to improve the functioning of its disclosure controls: - Changed the reporting relationships of regional controllers, so that they report directly to IES' chief accounting officer and have a direct line of communication to the chief accounting officer and the disclosure committee. - Conducted further follow up of the investigation of accounting matters related to the identified material weaknesses at the direction and under the supervision of the Audit Committee of the Board of Directors. - Provided accounting briefings to subsidiary management to clarify and strengthen management's understanding of the Company's revenue recognition policies and the reporting by subsidiaries of revenue and write-downs on contracts. - Expanded the form of certification used for subsidiary presidents and controllers so that exceptions are identified to the chief accounting officer and the disclosure committee to permit further review and gathering of information and more timely disclosure.
+Based on that evaluation, the Company's management, including the CEO and CFO, concluded that the Company's disclosure controls and procedures were not effective, as of December 31, 2004.
+Based upon that evaluation, the Company took the following steps to improve the functioning of its disclosure controls:

+- Changed the reporting relationships of regional controllers, so that they report directly to IES' chief accounting officer and have a direct line of communication to the chief accounting officer and the disclosure committee. - Conducted further follow up of the investigation of accounting matters related to the identified material weaknesses at the direction and under the supervision of the Audit Committee. - Provided accounting briefings to subsidiary management to clarify and strengthen management's understanding of the Company's revenue recognition policies and the reporting by subsidiaries of revenue and write-downs on contracts. - Expanded the form of certification used for subsidiary presidents and controllers so that exceptions are identified to the chief accounting officer and the disclosure committee to permit further review and gathering of information and more timely disclosure.

-The conclusion that the Company's disclosure controls and procedures were not effective as of March 31, 2005, was based on the identification of two material weaknesses in internal control in August 2004 and the identification of a material weakness during the March 2005 quarter, for which remediation is still ongoing.
+The conclusion that the Company's disclosure controls and procedures were not effective as of December 31, 2004, was based on the identification of two material weaknesses in internal control in August 2004, for which remediation is still ongoing, and follow up items to the external investigation by special counsel that extended past December 31, 2004.